 Because we handle all phases of your DUI defense for a single flat fee, we can advise you about your ability to present a strong defense based on mistakes in the breath test.

 Lots of things can go wrong with a Draeger breath test or other breathalyzer—operator error, lack of operator certification, even radio interference or diet-related mouth alcohol.
-To learn whether any of these might strengthen your drunk driving defense, Contact an attorney at Parkman White, LLP in our Dothan DUI office.
+To learn whether any of these might strengthen your drunk driving defense, Contact an attorney at Boles Holmes White in our Dothan DUI office.